Malta in the Eurovision Song Contest 2023

-Malta is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom.
-The Maltese entry for the 2023 contest will be performed by the band the Busker, who won the national final Malta Eurovision Song Contest 2023 with their song "Dance (Our Own Party)", organised by the Maltese broadcaster Public Broadcasting Services (PBS).
-The competition consisted of three quarter-finals, a semi-final and a final, held in January and February 2023.
+Malta was represented at the Eurovision Song Contest 2023 with the song "Dance (Our Own Party)" performed by the band The Busker.
+The Maltese entry for the 2023 contest was selected through the national final Malta Eurovision Song Contest 2023, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+The competition consisted of three quarter-final rounds, a semi-final round and a final, held between 13 January and 11 February 2023, where "Dance (Our Own Party)" performed by the Busker eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.